 Personal trainer

-Encourage people to achieve their personal fitness goals.
-Advise them about health and exercise.
+Encourage people to reach their personal fitness goals and achieve their full potential.

 About the job